choonchernlim/mac-dev-bootstrap/README.md

   - `mac-dev-bootstrap.sh --tags "nvm"`: Install just NVM.
   - `mac-dev-bootstrap.sh --tags "nvm,gcloud"`: Install NVM and Google Cloud SDK.

-- To update the all the tools in the future, run `update` in the terminal.
+- To update all the tools in the future, run `update` in the terminal.

 ## Troubleshooting